pulumi/workshops/aws-advanced-cicd/README.md

 ## Learning Objectives

-- Learn advance components of a continuous infrastructure pipeline
+- Learn how to build an advanced CI pipeline to enforce compliance and correct drift.
 - Add policy checks to test your infrastructure before each deployment.
 - Add a cron job to the pipeline to check for changes periodically (drift)
 - Configure a dedicated cloud environment with Review Stacks